Google’s quantum bet on the future of AI—and what it means for humanity

 The rise of AI inside Google resembles a journey billions of us are on collectively, hurtling into a digital future that few of us fully understand—and that we can’t opt out of.
 One dominated in large part by Google.
 Few other companies (let alone governments) on the planet have the ability or ambition to advance computerized thought.
 Google operates more products, with 1 billion users, than any other tech company on earth: Android, Chrome, Drive, Gmail, Google Play Store, Maps, Photos, Search, and YouTube.
 Unless you live in China, if you have an internet connection, you almost certainly rely on Google to augment some parts of your brain.

 Shortly after Pichai took over as CEO, in 2015, he set out to remake Google as an “AI first” company.
 It already had several research-oriented AI divisions, including Google Brain and DeepMind (which it acquired in 2014), and Pichai focused on turning all that intelligence about intelligence into new and better Google products.
 Gmail’s Smart Compose, introduced in May 2018, is already suggesting more than 2 billion characters in email drafts each week.
 Google Translate can re-create your own voice in a language you don’t speak.
-And Duplex, Google’s AI-powered personal assistant, can book appointments or reservations for you by phone using a voice that sounds so human, the recipients of the calls weren’t aware it was a robot talking until the company was forced in the wake of public complaints to have Duplex identify itself.
+And Duplex, Google’s AI-powered personal assistant, can book appointments or reservations for you by phone using a voice that sounds so human, many recipients of the calls weren’t aware it was a robot, raising ethical questions and public complaints.
+The company says it has always disclosed to consumers that the calls are coming from Google.

 The full reach of Google’s AI influence stretches far beyond the company’s offerings.
 Outside developers—at startups and big corporations alike—now use Google’s AI tools to do everything from training smart satellites to monitoring changes to the earth’s surface to rooting out abusive language on Twitter (well, it’s trying).
 There are now millions of devices using Google AI, and this is just the beginning.
 Google is on the verge of achieving what’s known as quantum supremacy.
 This new breed of computer will be able to crack complex equations a million or more times faster than regular ones.
 We are about to enter the rocket age of computing.